Apple Computer on Tuesday confirmed that its investigation into

 While the report said that the manufacturing relationship between Apple and Hon Hai is typical in the electronics industry, Apple said it is committed to the welfare of workers that manufacture its products.

-is available on its Web site and includes clauses on harsh treatment and harassment, child labor, working hours, remuneration, and human rights among others.
+code of conduct is available on its Web site and includes clauses on harsh treatment and harassment, child labor, working hours, remuneration, and human rights among others.

 According to Apple’s policy, “suppliers must pay wages, benefits, and overtime to workers in accordance with applicable laws, including those related to minimum wages, overtime, hours, and legally mandated benefits.
 Suppliers may not discriminate based on race, color, gender, sexual orientation, ethnicity, religion, political affiliation, or marital status.
 The basis on which workers are being paid must be clearly conveyed to them in a timely manner.”